it3xl/MSBuild-DevEnv-Build-Server-Workarounds/README.md

 This project may be useful if you have some rough & tough errors with MSBuild and DevEnv on your build-server such as Jenkins, Teamcity, CruiseControl NET, etc.

+#### Tested and used on: Jenkins, Teamcity, CruiseControl NET.

-It is possible a direct call of batch files from CMD.
+Also you can use a direct CMD-call of batch-files from this repo.

 ### How to use